-In relation to electronic information stored on USB stick or laptop/netbook, the following should apply:
+In relation to digital information stored on USB stick or laptop/netbook, the following should apply:

-- As above the information should be necessary and relevant and limited as far as possible. - As above the information should be anonymised as far as possible. - Any mobile devices should be encrypted and password protected.
+• As above the information should be necessary and relevant and limited as far as possible.

+• As above the information should be anonymised as far as possible.

+• Any mobile devices should be encrypted and password protected with dual authentication activated.

 Team members should be aware that is their responsibility to keep that data and information safe and secure They must take all reasonable precautions to ensure that information is not lost or stolen.